nadhifikbarw/x-go-validator-valuer/README.md

-# Allowing custom fields with `go-playground/validator`
+# Validating Custom Type with `go-playground/validator`

-`go-playground/validator` is great, but documentation on some of its features can be too implicit and hard to parse through without reading its internals
+[`go-playground/validator`](https://github.com/go-playground/validator) is typically the de-facto recommendation if you want ready-made validation in Go.
+I found some documentation  of its features can be too implicit for may taste and hard to parse through without reading its internals.

-Here's more explicitly documented example on how to register custom types to allow types such as `database/sql/driver.Valuer` for validation with `go-playground/validator`
+Here I expanded the example on how to configure validator to properly handle custom type, specifically allowing custom type that implements `database/sql/driver.Valuer` interface for validation.

-## How CustomTypeFunc being maintained and used
+## How `CustomTypeFunc` being maintained and used

-> This is v10 behavior explanation, in case future internals get changed.
+> This explanation is v10 behavior, future internals may get changed.

-For each type registered using a particular `validator.CustomTypeFunc`, it's maintained as simple map between type and those function.
-It explains why you need to list all your initialized struct when calling this function
+Any custom type that need want to be validated need to be registered alongside its `validator.CustomTypeFunc`, this `CustomTypeFunc` is maintained as simple map.

+Since Validator uses reflection internally, it's necessary to provide `CustomTypeFunc` for each custom type to provide the ability to get underlying field value from such custom type.

 ```go
 func (v *Validate) RegisterCustomTypeFunc(fn CustomTypeFunc, types ...interface{}) {